shanusaras/shanusaras.github.io/README.md

 I don’t just build models—I **solve real problems**.
 Whether it’s predicting trends, optimizing workflows, or uncovering what really drives business success, I make data work **for people, not just spreadsheets**.

 **What I bring to the table:**
-- Sharp analytical skills, backed by Python, SQL, and all things machine learning.
+- Sharp analytical skills, powered by Python, SQL, and everything machine learning.
-- A knack for storytelling—because numbers mean nothing if they don’t drive action.
+- A knack for storytelling—because 👉 numbers mean nothing if they don’t drive action.
-- A mix of curiosity and creativity that helps me find insights others might miss.
+- A mix of curiosity and creativity that helps me spot insights others might miss.

 Let’s connect, collaborate, and create something awesome!

 ## Technical Skills: